-A living working farm where guests can visit animals & milk a cow, take wagon rides or tour an Historic Pioneer Victorian home.
-They have cows, horses, chickens, pigs, sheep, turkeys, goats and rabbits.
+A living working farm where guests can visit animals & milk a cow, take wagon rides or tour a Historic Pioneer Victorian home.
+They have cows, horses, chickens, pigs, sheep, turkeys, goats, and rabbits.

 Wheeler Historic Farm

-6351 S 900 E, Salt Lake City, UT 84121 (385) 468-1755
+6351 S 900 E, Murray

 The Grand Staircase-Escalante National Monument is a U.S. National Monument protecting 1,880,461 acres (760,996 ha) of land in southern Utah encompassing three main regions: the Grand Staircase, the Kaiparowits Plateau, and the Canyons of the Escalante – all of which are managed by the Bureau of Land Management as part of the National Landscape Conservation System.